Hometown Pride Communities

 Cedar County and Delaware County Couches

-Grant Wood Mississippi River Region (Dubuque, Jackson and Jones Counties)
+Grant Wood Mississippi River Region (Dubuque and Jackson Counties)

 June 2017 to present

 Keep Iowa Beautiful partnered with East Central Intergovernmental Association (ECIA) and Grant Wood Mississippi River Region (GWMRR) in July 2017 to add GWMRR Hometown Pride to the list of successful Hometown Pride programs.
-GWMRR includes Dubuque, Jackson and Jones counties.
+GWMRR includes Dubuque and Jackson counties.

 GWMRR was initially established in 2014 as the State of Iowa’s pilot project for Parks to People.
 By partnering with KIB, communities in the region can build upon and grow the energy of Parks to People, which aligns with the goals of Hometown Pride.
 GWMRR has embarked on many planning strategies, projects, and events with plans of continuing and building upon this initial the energy.

-Grant Wood Mississippi River Region (GWMRR) Community Coaches
+Grant Wood Mississippi River Region (GWMRR) Community Coach

 July 2017 to present